EngineerSmith/AppleCake/README.md

 ## AppleCake Docs
 You can view the docs at https://engineersmith.github.io/AppleCake-Docs/ or open the `index.html` locally from that repo
 ## Installing
-run `git clone https://github.com/EngineerSmith/AppleCake` in your projects lib folder or where you choose
+run `git clone https://github.com/EngineerSmith/AppleCake` in your project's lib folder or where you choose
 You should be able to pull it into your project by requiring the folder you cloned the repository to, as the repository includes a `init.lua` file.
 See documentation for further details of how to require AppleCake correctly.
 ```lua
 -- Point of entry, e.g. main.lua